Hreflang Tags: The Complete SEO Guide

 1. HTML <head> (most common)

 Place your hreflang link elements inside the <head> of every affected page.
 This is the standard approach for most websites.
+See our hreflang HTML examples for copy-paste templates.

 <head>